We use cookies to improve and personalize your experience and to display advertisements. By using this site, you consent to the use of cookies.

 This is a clever form of automatic feedback control: the melanger will ease off on intensity when things get too warm, effectively preventing overheating before it happens.
 Once the temperature stabilizes or drops a bit, the melanger can speed up again.
 This cycle ensures the batch stays within a safe temperature range throughout the grinding and conching process without the user intervening constantly.

-For artisan chocolatiers and small-batch producers, Kadzama’s pressure control system offers the best balance:
+For artisan chocolatiers and small-batch producers, Kadzama’s system provides the best balance between precision and simplicity:

 • ✔️ Precision without complexity